-Pecans coated with sugar and cinnamon, then toasted in the oven to perfection.
-Eat your fill, but don’t look at the flowers.
+Cinnamon Pecans recipe coated with sugar and cinnamon, then roasted in the oven to perfection.
+Eat your fill, but don't look at the flowers.

 Recipes for Day One:

 - Cinnamon Pecans from Cravings of a Lunatic

 - Baked Ribs from Try Anything Once